Rosemary Murray

 Dame Alice Rosemary Murray, (28 July 1913 – 7 October 2004) was an English chemist and educator.
 She was instrumental in establishing New Hall, Cambridge, now Murray Edwards College, Cambridge, and was the first woman to hold the office of Vice-Chancellor of the University of Cambridge.

 Background Information

-Rosemary Murray was born in Havant, Hampshire, the oldest of six children born to Admiral Arthur John Layard Murray and Ellen Maxwell Spooner, herself the daughter of William Archibald Spooner, Warden of New College, Oxford.
+Rosemary Murray was born in Havant, Hampshire, the oldest of six children born to Admiral Arthur John Layard Murray, a scion of the Murray Publishing Family, and Ellen Maxwell Spooner, herself the daughter of William Archibald Spooner, Warden of New College, Oxford.
 After attending Downe House, Newbury, she studied as an undergraduate chemist and doctoral student at Lady Margaret Hall, Oxford.
 She completed a BA degree in 1936, and received a DPhil degree in 1938 for her research on aspects of isomerism.

 Teaching career

 Rosemary Murray went on to hold teaching positions at the Royal Holloway College, the University of Sheffield and Cambridge.
 She served in various positions throughout her career: